rome2o/weatherslim/README.md

 ## Testing

 We are using Cypress to run e2e tests for this application `start-server-and-test` to run dev server behind.

+Ensure that you've got your API key in the environment variable and have turned on rate limit debugging.

 ```bash
 npm run test